 Guest post by Alicia Roscoe, co-founder of &Sister Yoga Retreats

-&Sister have discovered a love of raw cacao; we have seen the light, we have joined the dark side of chocolate and we have definitely decided to go raw or go home.
+&Sister have discovered a love of raw cacao and the cacao ceremony; we have seen the light, we have joined the dark side of chocolate and we have definitely decided to go raw or go home.
 Now, there is no going back, so much so, that raw chocolate has become a regular fixture on our yoga retreats, either an Om Bar tucked away in our healthy goody bags or placed as a delectable surprise on our guests’ pillows at Poundon House – making us more hotel healthy than hotel chocolate.

 Rather than the usual dairy and sugar overload associated with chocolate, when you peel open that and devour (I mean mindfully eat slowly) there is just pure uplift and no downer.
 That’s why they work so well on our yoga retreats, which are all about openhearted and healthy enjoyment.

 My sister, Natalie and I set up &Sister yoga retreats in July 2015 to bring together a collective of inspiring yoga teachers, chefs and therapists with the purpose of creating and curating unique retreats.
 Our ‘flagship’ venue, Poundon House in Oxfordshire is our family home and provides the perfect sanctuary to host our guests.
 We have found, as well as a collective of health professionals, we are bringing together a community of yoga-loving retreaters.

 On our New Year Soul Dive retreat, we decided to experience the benefits of raw cacao in a deeper way; by welcoming in the New Year with a Cacao Ceremony.
 A cacao ceremony is an invitation to journey into your inner self.
 As well as journeying within, there are chemical components of this magical plant that work to open your heart chakra and allow for openhearted sharing.